The Countries of Africa, the Caribbean and the Pacific (ACP)

 - CEMAC (Cameroon)

 As of 4 August 2014 Cameroon has started to provisionally apply the Economic Partnership Agreement between the EC and Central Africa.
 In the absence of a protocol on rules of origin in the Agreement, the applicable rules of origin regarding exportations from Cameroon are those contained in Annex II of the Market Access Regulation.
-The applicable rules of origin for EU exportations to Cameroon: Annex.
+The applicable rules of origin for EU exportations to Cameroon: EN.

 - SADC (Botswana, Lesotho, Mozambique, Namibia, South Africa and Swaziland)